Hosweay/roll20_scriptcards_tutorial/tutorial1.md

 This will allow the same ScriptCard for each attacker and all sourceToken references get updated depending on the selected token.

-In the output you can see that Fighter attacker has different character_name, strength_mod, and pb attributes than the Barbarian attacker.
+In the output you can see that Fighter attacker has different character_name and strength_mod attributes than the Paladin attacker.

 These references allow your ScriptCards to be more flexible and portable than if you had to hardcode values.